Shenyang J-35: Strategic implications

+Rivalry between China and USA

-In 2013, Defense Acquisitions Chief Frank Kendall told a Senate hearing that stolen F-35 data helped U.S. rivals speed up their own fifth-generation fighter projects.
+In 2013, U.S. Defense Acquisitions Chief Frank Kendall told a Senate hearing that stolen F-35 data helped U.S. rivals speed up their own fifth-generation fighter projects.
 In a 2015 article for the Diplomat, Franz-Stefan Gady said that documents leaked to Der Spiegel provided the first public confirmation of theft of top secret data of the Joint Strike Fighter program by Chinese hackers.

 U.S. military and industry officials believed in 2014 that once the J-35 (still called FC-31 then) entered service, it would likely be more than a match for existing fourth-generation fighters like the F-15 Eagle, F-16 Fighting Falcon, and F/A-18E/F Super Hornet.
 They suggested that the capability of the J-35 against the newest fighters, such as the U.S. F-22 and F-35, would depend on factors such as quantity of the platforms, quality of pilots, and capabilities of radars and other sensors.

 Western commentaries also focused on the export potential of the aircraft, suggesting that the J-35 could be attractive to countries that cannot afford the American fighters or face Western export restrictions.
-However, regional rivals, including India (HAL AMCA) and Japan (Mitsubishi F-X), were pursuing their own programs to develop fifth and sixth generation fighters to counter China's developments, while some of China's other neighbors were considering purchasing the F-35 or Su-57 to foster their capabilities.
+However, regional rivals, including India (HAL AMCA) and Japan (Mitsubishi F-X), were pursuing their own programs to develop fifth and sixth generation fighters respectively to counter China's developments, while some of China's other neighbors were considering purchasing the F-35 or Su-57 to boost their capabilities.

 Numerous comparisons have been made between the Chinese J-35 and American F-35, including their similar size, roles, and wing-tail configurations.
 Some potential differences have been reported to be their design structure, internal subsystems, and operational requirements.
-Writing for Air Power Australia in 2014, UK photographer David Bignell claimed that the FC-31 was modeled after the F-22.
+Writing for Air Power Australia in 2014, UK photographer David Bignell claimed that the FC-31 was modelled after the F-22.

-According to defence news website 19FortyFive, writing in May 2025, the advanced capabilities of the land-based J-35A and its role in China’s military strategy pose a number of challenges for Taiwan in particular: The stealth capabilities of the aircraft make it difficult for Taiwan’s air defense systems to detect and track the planes, thereby making surprise attacks easier for China.
-And the advanced avionics and weapon systems give China a significant edge should it try to achieve air superiority over Taiwan.
+According to a March 2025 article from 19FortyFive, the J-35 was developed to "assert its dominance in key regional hotspots", with its stealth, avionics and weapons designed to achieve air superiority over Taiwan.